JJcancan/Capstone/README.md

 Below shows each models best tuned test MSE and the baseline (no tuning) MSE against the linear regression baseline MSE.
 ![mse_comparison_grouped_final](https://github.com/user-attachments/assets/354c3849-87f1-42ed-a825-e62d51730c4a)

 The final model result is shown below against the other baseline MSE values.
+The model accomplished a lower MSE than the baseline which means the predicitve performance increased with the final model selected.

 | Hard Calc MSE | Linear Regression Baseline MSE | Final Tuned XGBoost MSE |
 |---------------|-------------------------------|--------------------------|
 | 229.29946     | 4.74031                       | 3.852231                 |